 Does your facility have a plan for loss of water / water contamination / utility failure?
 At what point in this scenario would that plan be activated?

-How would your agency/organization’s capabilities be affected if a do not use order was in place for your water?
+How would your agency/organization’s capabilities be affected if a do not use order was in place for your facility’s water supply?

 How are your staff reporting on the status of impacts to your patients, to residents, and to staff?
-Are you able to collect this information to develop a common operating picture of impacts?
+Are you able to collect this information to develop a common operating picture of the various impacts?
 Is this information reported to the EOC/DOC/HCC?

 Would your organization develop an Incident Action Plan (IAP) and conduct incident briefings and planning meetings for this emergency?
 How often would you meet?

-Could your facility/agency/organization operate for an extended period of time with backup supplies of water?
+Could your facility/agency/organization operate for an extended period of time with a backup supply of water?
 What vendors or partnerships would you leverage to secure backup water supplies? (assume all of Orange County is currently affected)

 What other resources might your facility/agency/organization need to request in this scenario?
 How would you request this/these resource(s)?